microsoft/fluentui/rfcs/react-components/convergence/remove-commons.md

   };
 ```

-As an interim step (to avoid blocking RC), we could **stop exporting `FooCommons` types**.
+As an interim step (to avoid blocking RC), we'll **stop exporting `FooCommons` types**, implemented in [this PR](https://github.com/microsoft/fluentui/pull/21195).
 This way, if the actual changes aren't finished before RC, we could finish changing the types later without breaking public APIs (since the final included props and their optional/required status should be the same either way).

 ### Pros